126.96.36.199.8 The Reference Lines Tab

 Select the value type that the reference line specifies.
 It only appears for custom reference lines (excluding Axis Begin and Axis End).

-Beginning with Origin 2022b, you can use a named range reference in the At Axis Value box, either alone or as part of an expression.
+Beginning with Origin 2022b, you can use a named range in the At Axis Value box, when Value Type = Value or Expression (e.g. as part of an expression).

 || Add a reference line at a constant value on the axis.